 An early double-blind trial compared tizanidine with baclofen in 40 patients with severe disabilities related to multiple sclerosis.
 Patients were randomized to either treatment for six weeks.
 The mean dose was 23 mg for tizanidine and 59 mg for baclofen.
-Antispastic effects observed were similar between the two treatments.
-Adverse effects of both drugs included sleepiness, muscular weakness and dry mouth.
+Similar antispastic effects were observed between the two treatments.
+Adverse effects of both drugs included sleepiness, muscular weakness, and dry mouth.
 Sudden discontinuations of either drug resulted in a transient increase in spasticity in approximately half of the patients.